-Another durable material that you will find on fishing pliers is aluminum, which is often aircraft grade anodized aluminum, which will help to protect the tool against corrosion while providing it with the strength for the job.
+Another durable material that you will find on some of the best fishing pliers is aluminum, which is often aircraft grade anodized aluminum that will help to protect the tool against corrosion while providing it with the strength for the job.

-With pliers that have not been specifically designed for fishing, using them in a wet environment can prove disastrous for the pliers, as the water can cause them to rust and, if not dried properly, they can become fused shut, never to be of use again.
+With pliers that have not been specifically designed for fishing, using them in a wet environment can prove disastrous for the pliers, as the water can cause them to rust.
+And if not dried properly, they can become fused shut, never to be of use again.
 If your last pair seized up then it could be down to the materials used.

-Some fishing pliers will be super versatile, with the ability to cut all types of fishing lines, as well as being a crimping tool for making joins and having the ability to remove hooks.

 You will also find the best fishing pliers have spring loaded jaws or handles, for ease of use, which can be particularly important if you’re using them repetitively and frequently, as it will help lessen the chance of fatigue.

-One feature you will want to look out for on your next set of pliers is the general portability and usability.
+One feature you will want to look out for on your best fishing pliers is the general portability and usability.
 Having lightweight pliers that are comfortable to hold will make your fishing trip a lot easier and they shouldn’t add too much weight to the rest of your gear.

-Choosing fly fishing pliers or other fishing pliers with a protective sheath and lanyard might also be a good idea, especially if you’re heading out fishing in a kayak or boat and need to keep them handy.
+Choosing fly fishing pliers or other fishing pliers with a protective sheath and lanyard might also be a good idea, especially if you’re heading out fishing in a kayak or boat and need to keep them handy to remove a hook.